-A simplified way to determine whether the ambient concentration of an air toxic could pose a potential human health risk is to compare the air concentration to its health benchmark.
+A simplified way to determine whether the ambient concentration of an air toxic could pose a potential human health risk is to compare the air concentration to a health benchmark.
 The number that we get when we divide the air concentration by the benchmark is called a "risk ratio."
 If the risk ratio is less than one, the air concentration should not pose a health risk.
 If it is greater than one, it may be of concern.
-The risk ratio also indicates how much higher or lower the estimated air concentration is than the health benchmark.
+The risk ratio also indicates how much higher or lower the estimated air concentration is compared to the health benchmark.

-Camden and Elizabeth had twelve compounds with annual average concentrations that exceeded their health benchmarks, New Brunswick had eleven and Chester had ten.
-The toxic air pollutants that exceeded their health benchmarks at all sites are acetaldehyde, acrolein, acrylonitrile, benzene, 1,3 butadiene, carbon tetrachloride, chloroform, chloromethane, and formaldehyde.
-Camden, New Brunswick and Elizabeth all exceeded health benchmarks for tetrachloroethylene (perchloroethylene).
+Elizabeth had twelve compounds with annual average concentrations that exceeded their health benchmarks, New Brunswick had nine and Chester had eight.
+The toxic air pollutants that exceeded their health benchmarks at all sites are acetaldehyde, acrolein, acrylonitrile, benzene, carbon tetrachloride, chloroform, chloromethane, and formaldehyde.

 The top five toxic compounds of concern based on annual risk ratios are listed in Table 3.
-Acrolein contributed the highest risk at every site, but note that the magnitude of the risks was highest at Elizabeth.
-Carbon tetrachloride, benzene and formaldehyde were common to all four sites as well.
+Acrolein or formaldehyde contributed the highest risks at every site, but note that the magnitude of the risks was highest at Elizabeth.
+Carbon tetrachloride and benzene and were common to all four sites as well.